 If you want short breaks between tasks, plan them in.
 The key is to plan the routine so you know with certainty if you completed your routine completely and on time.

 I don't typically take breaks between tasks during my morning routine.
 This approach doesn't necessarily work over the entirety of a day but for just over an hour, it is totally fine to skip breaks.

 Your routine should be catered to your needs but here is what mine looks like to give you a soft framework.

-I admit, I have only recently begun the 5 AM routine.
-Previously I was waking up at 7 AM but found the extra 2 hours of silence before my kids wake up to be a real game changer and worth going to bed an hour earlier.
+I admit, I've struggled with this for years.
+Previously I was waking up at 7 AM but found the extra 90 minutes of silence before my kids wake up to be a real game changer and worth going to bed an hour earlier.

 I like a little caffeine boost but find the ice water is just as refreshing and invigorating.
 If I choose coffee over the 5 hour energy, I have it nearby while I complete the other tasks of my routine and sip it casually.

 5:37 AM - 5:45 AM Read Morning Mindfulness Prompts

 I read a list of "prompts" that remind me of the person I want to be each day.
 I don't do "positive affirmations" like many other miracle morning followers, but this is a close alternative.
 You can download my list of mindfulness prompts here.

 5:45 AM -5:55 AM 10 Min Meditation